 Contact Us

-If you are a victim of crime and would like to assert your rights in the appeals process, please contact the Appellate Advocacy Program at 503-378-4284 or aap@doj.state.or.us.
+If you are a victim of crime and the offender has been convicted, and you have questions about the appeal process, please contact the Appellate Advocacy Program at 503-378-4284 or aap@doj.state.or.us.